 London is a place of many oddities if you know where to look.
 If you’re after the unusual and outlandish, avoid the usual throng of camera-clickers and check out the capital’s best kept odd secrets.
 Here is our round-up of the 10 strange London attractions to visit instead of regular sites.
-London can be a dizzying place, especially if you’re in need of London translation.

 The Old Operating Theatre

 Ever wondered how doctors performed surgeries in days of yore?
 Check out the 18th and 19th-century collection of surgical memorabilia at the Old Operating Theatre.
 The theatre has an interesting collection of unusual potions, herbs, and concoctions; as well as a bizarre assortment of rusty iron instruments and equipment that look more like tools for torture than healing.